Summary IconKey Takeaways

 Security

-• Your team is proficient with Spark, Python, or Scala.
+• Your team can code transformation logic using Spark, Python, or Scala.

-• You need broad connector support, including hybrid sources.
+• Need broad connector coverage, including hybrid and on-premises sources.

 Why does Hevo stand out?